Lucy-Glanville-Brown/battleships/README.md

 ![end of round](https://user-images.githubusercontent.com/85178695/137600572-43b7c608-5873-44ec-9982-7387655dba42.png)

+The user's input for the continue playing option is validated to see if it is "y", "yes", "n" or "no".
+I have tested the validation by entering a letter, a word, space and enter and the data validation error message displays until the correct input type has been entered.

-If the user inputs n a message is displayed and the game ends
+If the user inputs n or no a message is displayed and the game ends.

 ![continue playing n](https://user-images.githubusercontent.com/85178695/137600586-248f40a6-0a6b-443f-a422-4801fbed9e5e.png)

-If the user inputs y a message is display and the game continues
+If the user inputs y or yes a message is display and the game continues.

 ![continue playing y](https://user-images.githubusercontent.com/85178695/137600591-14a7bbde-da73-44bc-9131-24bab936e16f.png)